Sadashiv/k8s/README.md

 Scalable: You can increase and automatically distribute container replicas.
 Stackable: You can stack services vertically and on-the-fly.

+Docker server also called engine docker version -> verified cli can task to engine docker info ->Most config values of engine

+Old and new way of running docker commands docker container run - new way of run docker run - Oold way of run

 Images and containers
 A container is launched by running an image.
-An image is an executable package that includes everything needed to run an application--the code, a runtime, libraries, environment variables, and configuration files.
+An image is an executable package that includes everything needed to run an application the code, a runtime, libraries, environment variables, and configuration files.

-A container is a runtime instance of an image--what the image becomes in memory when executed (that is, an image with state, or a user process).
+A container is a runtime instance of an image --what the image becomes in memory when executed (that is, an image with state, or a user process).
 You can see a list of your running containers with the command, docker ps, just as you would in Linux.

+Image vs Container
+Image contains binaries, libraries and source code all make to run application Container is instance of that image running as process Docker default image registry is called docker hub(hub.docker.com)

 Containers and virtual machines
 A container runs natively on Linux and shares the kernel of the host machine with other containers.